07yhxiaxy/weeble_bot/README.md

 Reference links:</br>
 	http://wiki.ros.org/ROS/Tutorials/UnderstandingNodes</br>

-NOTE: PLEASE CHANGE THE FIRST LINE OF talker.py AND listener.py to #!/usr/bin/env python3 INSTEAD OF #!/usr/bin/env python3</br>
+NOTE: PLEASE CHANGE THE FIRST LINE OF talker.py AND listener.py to #!/usr/bin/env python3 INSTEAD OF #!/usr/bin/env python</br>
-THIS IS BECAUSE ROS NOETIC USES PYTHON 3 INSTEAD OF PYTHON 2 BY DEFAULT!</br>
+This is because we will use python3 to develop the robot in the future and ROS Noetic uses python3 by default</br>